Jeffrey Dean Morgan: Career

 Morgan appeared in the crime thriller Texas Killing Fields as a homicide detective in 2011.
 The following year, Morgan starred in the television drama series Magic City, which centered on mob life in 1950s Miami.
-The same year, Morgan starred in the horror-thriller The Possession, and had a supporting role in the war film Red Dawn.
+The same year, Morgan starred in the horror-thriller The Possession and had a supporting role in the war film Red Dawn.

 In 2014, Morgan played Charlie Peters, the owner of the Cake House, in the season finale of Shameless.

 In November 2014, Morgan was cast as Joe DiMaggio opposite Kelli Garner as Marilyn Monroe in The Secret Life of Marilyn Monroe, a Lifetime four-hour miniseries based on J. Randy Taraborrelli's book of the same name.

 In 2015, Morgan portrayed Deaf Smith in Texas Rising, a five-part mini-series which aired on the History Channel.
 Also in 2015, Morgan became a regular cast member for season 2 of the CBS sci-fi drama Extant.
 He appeared in an uncredited role in Batman v Superman: Dawn of Justice, as Bruce Wayne's father, Thomas Wayne.

 In 2015, Morgan took on the role of freelance investigator Jason Crouse, opposite Julianna Margulies, in the CBS TV series The Good Wife, until that series concluded in the spring of 2016.
 That year Morgan began his most noted role to date, as Negan on the AMC TV series The Walking Dead.
 He made his first appearance in the sixth-season finale on April 3, 2016, serving as the primary antagonist of the seventh and eighth seasons and later an anti-hero since the ninth season.
 He later lent his voice to the character when he was added as DLC in the fighting game Tekken 7.
 In 2015, he had a lead role in Jonás Cuarón's thriller film Desierto.

 On May 28, 2017, Morgan drove the 2017 Chevrolet Corvette Grand Sport Pace Car to lead the starting field of the 101st Indianapolis 500.
 In September, Morgan appeared in a commercial for the online game Evony.

 Morgan was 5th billed in the Dwayne Johnson film Rampage, released in April 2018.

 Morgan reprised his role as John Winchester in the thirteenth episode of the fourteenth season of Supernatural, which was also the 300th episode of the series.
 It aired on February 7, 2019.

-In August 2022, Morgan was cast in the fourth season of The Boys; while initially reported to be a recurring role, on the season's release in 2024, Morgan was credited as a main cast member, portraying "Joe Kessler", a hallucination/alter ego of Billy Butcher.
+In August 2022, Morgan was cast in the fourth season of The Boys; while initially reported to be a recurring role, on the season's release in 2024, Morgan was credited as a main cast member, portraying "Joe Kessler", revealed in an episode to be a hallucination/alter ego of Billy Butcher.

 In 2025, Morgan hosted the reality show Destination X.

 Personal life

+Morgan at the 2015 Toronto Film Festival.

 From 1992 to 2003, Morgan was married to actress Anya Longwell.

 In 2007, Morgan was briefly engaged to his former Weeds co-star Mary-Louise Parker; their engagement ended in April 2008.

-In 2009, actress and producer Sherrie Rose told Us Weekly that she had a son with Morgan, born circa 2004–2005.
-Morgan has not confirmed this.